vjspranav/cs3301_osn/mini-projects/mp2.md

 Now, for the rest of the 8 marks - you must make modifications to the programs listed above and add your submissions to `<mini-project2-directory>/networks/partA/rpc`

-Here's the task - Implement rock, paper, scissor between two clients (3 marks for the UDP implementation and the other three for using TCP)
+Here's the task - Implement rock, paper, scissor between two clients (4 marks for the UDP implementation and the other four for using TCP)
 - Start server which listens for two clients on two different ports.
 - Start clientA and clientB
 - Users enter their decision in clientA and clientB.